Last Updated on May 21, 2022 by Mark Roberts

-Were you planning to spend your free time while watching your favorite movie or the latest TV show?
-But when you tried turning on your Roku player, it didn’t turn on!
+Were you planning to spend your free time watching your favorite movie or the latest TV show?
+But when you tried turning on your Roku tv, it didn’t turn on!

 While this situation can leave you pissed off and ruin your mood, the good news is that you can troubleshoot the Roku tv not turning on issue by yourself within minutes.

 Yeah, that’s right!
 In this article, we’ve talked about the best remedies to fix the Roku tv won’t turn on issues so that you can continue streaming your favorite titles all day long!

 - Most Common Issues – Why is your Roku Tv Not Turning on